tfellison/tips-service/README.md

 }
 ```
 ## Testing
-Basic integration tests ensure the application properly process requests from a browser, and can connect to and execute operations against the database:
+Basic integration tests ensure the application properly processes requests from a browser, and can connect to and execute operations against the database:

 ![Integration Tests](/static/images/integration_tests.png?raw=true)

-This does constitute proper load or performance testing, but [JMeter](https://jmeter.apache.org/) was used to ensure the application can handle a constant stream of incoming requests.
+This does not constitute proper load or performance testing, but [JMeter](https://jmeter.apache.org/) was used to ensure the application can handle a constant stream of incoming requests.

 Incoming _create-tip_ requests: